Parameterized Complexity of Diameter: Basic Observations

 \begin{observation} \di{} parameterized by the \param{distance~$i$ to interval graphs} is solvable in~\mbox{$O(i\cdot n^2)$} time provided that the deletion set is given. \end{observation}

 We are not aware of a fast constant factor approximation algorithm to compute the deletion set in the above observation.
 Finding (or excluding) such an approximation algorithm remains a task for future work.

-We next observe that \di{} parameterized by \param{distance~$c$ to clique} in solvable in~$O(c \cdot (n + m))$ time.
-Since \dt{clique} is the \param{vertex cover number} in the complement graph, it can be 2-approximated in linear time.
+As interval graphs contain cliques, it follows again that generalizing \cref{obs:dist-to-interval} to the weighted case would improve upon the state-of-the-art algorithm for \di{}.